MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/index-content.md

 *Download a [Visio file](https://arch-center.azureedge.net/hybrid-networking-connect-to-azure.vsdx) of this diagram.*

 > [!NOTE]
-> In the context of ExpressRoute, the Microsoft Edge describes the edge routers on the Microsoft side of the ExpressRoute circuit.
+> In the context of ExpressRoute, the Microsoft edge describes the edge routers on the Microsoft side of the ExpressRoute circuit.
 This is the ExpressRoute circuit's point of entry into Microsoft's network.
 >

 ### Benefits